Skip to content

 • • Modules are intended to be installed on a flat horizontal surface.
 Do not attempt to install on a wall or in vertical orientation.

-Caring For Your Carbon Nonstick™ Pan
+Caring For Your Carbon Nonstick™ Frying Pan

 A hand wiping a frying pan with a kitchen towel.

 • For best results, clean while the pan is still a little warm.
+You can’t do that with a traditional nonstick or ceramic pan :)

 • Dry right away to avoid water spots (cosmetic only—won’t affect performance).